iskmz/InteractiveMazzawiFamilyTree/README.md

 you can view the project at https://iskmz.com/MazzawiFamily/mz_tree/

 or download a copy for offline view from releases or from the download icon at https://iskmz.com/

+the downloaded project contains an additional .exe which basically runs a batch which gives options to open in browser's KIOSK / fullscreen mode (supports chrome, firefox or msedge)